Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Proposed Universal Defensive Frame in Person Detection

-\textbf{Generating a Universal White Frame} To defend against the aforementioned adversarial patch that hides a person, in this section, we define the formulation of the universal white frame and introduce how to generate it.
-We consider a universal white frame that could reduce the effect of an adversarial patch attack.
-Then, a defense is successful if the model prediction maintains its original prediction, even though there exists an adversarial patch.
-Therefore, the problem can be defined as follows,
+Considering that adversarial patches \cite{thys2019fooling} are designed to mislead the original prediction of the person detector, we aim to add a defensive frame around all the inputs so that we can reduce the effect of adversarial patches in the inference stage.

-where $X$ is a given image set, $A_{white}(\cdot)$ places the universal white frame $w_{u,t}$ on the outside of the image with the frame thickness $t$, $\theta$ denotes the parameter of the detection network, and $\parallel \cdot \parallel_k$ denotes the $k$-norms.
-Note that to avoid an occlusion caused by the universal white frame, applying the function $A_{white}(\cdot)$ places a white frame on the outside of the image.
-Equation \ref{eqn:2} optimizes the universal white frame to minimize the difference between the prediction of $f_\theta (X+A_{adv}(X,p)+A_{white} (X,w_{u,t}))$ and $f_{\theta}{(X)}$ for all images.
-In the following sections, first, we introduce how to generate a single white frame to defend a specific target image with an adversarially patched image, and then extend this to a more general form called the universal white frame that could defend against an adversarial patch regardless of images.
+In the generation stage, to defend against the threatening patch $t$ that fools person detection, we generate the shielding frame $s$.
+In this section, we define the formulation of the shielding frame and describe how to generate it.
+We consider a shielding frame $s$ that could alleviate the effect of a threatening patch $t$.
+Since the threatening patch shares the same objectives with the adversarial patch attack, the shielding frame $s$ is successful if the detection model maintains its original detection, even though there is a threatening patch $t$.
+Therefore, the objective problem can be defined as follows,